 As you can see from the image above, the combined analysis has left us with many, very small areas where the conditions are met.
 But these aren't really useful for our analysis, since they're too small to build anything on.
 Let's get rid of all these tiny unusable areas.

-- Open the Sieve tool (Raster $\rightarrow$ Analysis $\rightarrow$ Sieve). - Set the Input file to all\conditions, and the Output file to all\conditions\sieve.tif (under exercise\data/residential\development/). - Set both the Threshold and Pixel connections values to 8, then run the tool.
+- 1. Open the Sieve tool Processing $\rightarrow$ GDAL $\rightarrow$ Raster Analysis - 2.
+Set the Input file to all_conditions, and the Sieved to all_conditions_sieve.tif (under exercise_data/raster_analysis/). - 3.
+Set both the Threshold to 8 and check Use 8-connectedness.